 Jennifer Romano, Communications Coordinator

-Jennifer and her husband, Tony, are the parents of three children, and especially enjoy summers on Loon Lake.
+Jennifer and her husband, Tony, are the parents of three children and they especially enjoy summers on Loon Lake.
 Their wrinkly and cute-but-serious Shar Pei, Finn, loves the family, but does not share their enthusiasm about the lake.

 Caitlin Yoder, Watershed Coordinator

 Caitlin Yoder grew up in Warsaw, Indiana.
 She achieved a Bachelor of Science in Business Administration and Accounting from Grace College.
 She also holds a Certificate in Watershed Management from the Indiana Watershed Leadership Academy at Purdue University.
 Caitlin grew up very passionate about building community and protecting the environment.
 One fun fact about Caitlin is that she is a huge fan of bugs.
 When she is not at work or enamored with insects, she enjoys spending quality time with her husband Vincent and her two sons (Theo, 7 and Fletcher, 2).
 Together they also have a cat (Sushi) and a golden doodle (Sammy).